astronomer/docs/astro/best-practices/cross-deployment-dependencies.md

 ```

 After deploying both projects to their respective Deployments on Astro, you should see runs of your `producer_dag` trigger your `consumer_dag` automatically.
 If the downstream DAG is not firing, verify that the upstream Deployment's environment variables, the API token and deployment URL, correspond to the downstream Deployment's API Token and Deployment URL.
-Also, a properly functioning listener will emit an API response payload containing DAG run information related to the dataset.
+Also, a successful request to the Airflow API will emit a payload containing DAG run information related to the dataset.
 Check the task logs for output that looks similar to this:

 ```text
 [2024-05-13, 11:21:06 UTC] {logging_mixin.py:188} INFO - {'created_dagruns': [], 'dataset_id': 1, 'dataset_uri': 'file://include/bears', 'extra': {'from_rest_api': True}, 'id': 4, 'source_dag_id': None, 'source_map_index': -1, 'source_run_id': None, 'source_task_id': None, 'timestamp': '2024-05-13T11:21:06.252976+00:00'}